-Benedetto Marcello, a prominent figure in 18th-century Italian music.
+Benedetto Marcello is a prominent figure in 18th-century Italian music.
 His diverse talents as a composer, theorist, and writer have shaped the course of Western music.
 Marcello’s contributions to the Baroque era continue to inspire and influence musicians and scholars alike, cementing his place in the pantheon of great composers.

 The Venetian Noble Turned Composer